ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 ##### **3. How do I get ReVanced Extended?**

-You can follow the [wiki guides](https://www.reddit.com/r/revancedextended/wiki/guide/) for installation instructions.
-You can also find other guides in the subreddit.
+You can follow the [pinned guide](https://www.reddit.com/r/revancedextended/comments/12vxggr/revanced_extended_guide_for_beginners/) for YT ReVanced Extended installation or the [wiki guides](https://www.reddit.com/r/revancedextended/wiki/guide/) for other ReVanced Extended guides.